casper-network/docs/source/docs/casper/design/casper-design.md

-# Overview of a Casper Network
+# Overview of a Casper network

 ## Introduction